Connectivity Considerations for Edge Applications in Industry 4.0 Deployments

 OT teams well understand that the connectivity needs in industrial environments can be complex, differing in terms of bandwidth, latency, reliability, mobility, and power consumption.
 Industrial settings have traditionally relied on Ethernet but have been investing in wireless technology to yield greater mobility and deployment flexibility for certain applications.
 Now, wireless is transforming from only Wi-Fi to public and private 5G for its reliable connectivity with low latency and high reliability.

 While new connectivity choices offer capabilities that translate to productivity and other improvements, they also create unnecessary challenges.
 A major impediment comes with the introduction of new devices and applications; challenges with available resources, security concerns, integration, and a tendency to work in half-measures as a form of proof of concept have led teams to create isolated networks that are difficult to manage and prone to configuration mismatches.
 These isolated networks are also challenging to upgrade and burden the OT team with security holes as well as costly and avoidable downtime.
+More about the Nine challenges of Industry 4.0

 The shift that needs to happen is clear: despite the multiple connectivity technologies that may be in use, industrial and plant networks should operate as one network with consistent security policies.
 This single industrial network should be able to be configured and reconfigured easily and securely as connectivity evolves, or with the addition of new devices or applications.
 Successful plant digitization depends on it.